JJF1962/Movies-ETL/README.md

 ![this is an image](https://github.com/JJF1962/Movies-ETL/blob/main/Resources/wiki_movies_df.PNG)

-* Deliverable 3: Extract and transfor the Kaggle Data In the execution of this deliverable it was used Phyton, Pandas, the ETL process, and code refactoring, extract and transform the Kaggle metadata and MovieLens rating data, then converteded data into separate Dataframes, aditionally it was merged the Kaggle metadata DataFrame with the Wikipedia movies DataFrame, to finalizes, it was merged  Th MoviLens Rating and DataFrame with the movies_df DataFrame to create the movies_with_ratings_df as shown below:
+* Deliverable 3: Extract and transfer the Kaggle Data In the execution of this deliverable it was used Phyton, Pandas, the ETL process, and code refactoring, extract and transform the Kaggle metadata and MovieLens rating data, then converteded data into separate Dataframes, aditionally it was merged the Kaggle metadata DataFrame with the Wikipedia movies DataFrame, to finalizes, it was merged  Th MoviLens Rating and DataFrame with the movies_df DataFrame to create the movies_with_ratings_df as shown below:

 ![this is an image](https://github.com/JJF1962/Movies-ETL/blob/main/Resources/movies_with_ratings_df.PNG)